federzvz/Comandos-Debian/InstalarNginxEmbyGoacces.md

 `CREATE DATABASE sampledbwp;`

-`GRANT ALL PRIVILEGES ON EJEMPLO.* TO sample-admin@’192.168.200.5’ IDENTIFIED BY ‘SamplePassword1’;`
+`GRANT ALL PRIVILEGES ON sampledbwp.* TO sample-admin@’192.168.200.5’ IDENTIFIED BY ‘SamplePassword1’;`

+> La IP `192.168.200.5` corresponde a la IP del Contenedor1(ct-node1)

 `quit`